Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 My cheese is not melting the way I would like it to.

 It is best to shred your own cheese rather than using pre-shredded cheese.
-Pre-shredded cheese is coated with an anti-caking agent to preserve it but it tends to prevent it from melting well.
+Pre-shredded cheese is coated with a preservative, and it tends to prevent it from melting well.

 Can I make this dish creamier?
 If so, how?